oracle/oci-cloud-controller-manager/docs/flex-cidr-provider-controller.md

 - `flexcidr-primary-vnic` metadata exists.
 - `ip-count` is valid.
 - OCI CCM is running.
-- IAM policies allow `manage virtual-network-family`.
+- IAM policies cover the enabled IP families: `use private-ips` for IPv4 and `manage ipv6s` for IPv6, along with the common instance, VNIC, and subnet permissions.

 Inspect logs: